 At the 16:07 mark in the second half, Wright helped break the press by coming back to the ball around half court to relieve the pressure being applied to Robinson and Patterson.
 After he brought the ball across half court, he passed to Robinson and then cut to the basket.

 He curled around a nice screen set by Zanna on the left block, came back out to the left elbow, received a pass from Robinson, and proceeded to hit a nice 15-footer.
 I love how Wright helped break the full-court press, and then cut to the basket as he realized the Lions' defense was still trying to recover.

 - The man-to-man defense of the Panthers was sharp for a majority of the night.
 At the 15:25 mark in the second half, LMU junior guard Chase Flint traveled while trying to attack from the left wing.
 The Lions were unsuccessful with their side pick-and-roll attempt as well as their high screen-and-roll attempt from just above the right elbow.

-Robinson broke up both attempts with his stellar on-ball defense, never allowing him to find the screener.
-When the ball came to Flint late in the shot clock, Robinson faked as if he was going to do a hard close-out, which caused Flint to take a stutter step and commit the traveling violation.
+Robinson broke up both attempts with his stellar on-ball defense, never allowing Flint to find the screener.
+When the ball came to Flint late in the shot clock, Robinson faked as if he was going to do a hard close-out, which caused Flint to hesitate and then commit a traveling violation.
 An outstanding individual effort, but the entire Pitt team took away a lot of passing lanes, which never allowed for the ball to get inside.

-Zanna came to challenge Dickinson, which allowed Levin to come baseline from the right short-corner and get an easy layup.
-Levin was again the recipient of an easy two points when PItt tried the 2-3 zone with a little under two minutes left in the first half.
+Zanna came to challenge Dickinson, which allowed Levin to go baseline from the right short corner and get an easy layup.
+Levin was again the recipient of an easy two points when Pitt tried the 2-3 zone with a little under two minutes left in the first half.